Geonovum/MIM-Werkomgeving/MIM-1.2-Engels/Metamodel in UML.md

   </p>
 </aside>

-### Objecten en attributen in UML
+### Objects and attributes in UML

 #### «Objecttype»

-De objecttypen worden naar de volgende aspecten gespecificeerd:
+The object types are specified according to the following aspects:

 | **Aspect**                       | **Kardinaliteit** | **Toelichting**                | **In UML 2.5**                        |    | **In EA**      | **In ...** |
 | -------------------------------- | -------- | ---------------------------------------- | ------------------------------------- | -- | -------------- | -------- |